If you fall behind in the property tax payments on your home, certain things could happen that will lead to you losing the home. For example:

 In most states, you can redeem (buy back) your home after a tax sale by paying the buyer the amount he or she paid (or by paying the taxes owed), plus interest, within a certain time period.
 Exactly how long you’ll get to redeem varies from state to state, but usually you’ll get at least a year from the sale.
 (In other states, you can redeem the home before the sale.)

 To find out if you get the right to redeem your home after a tax sale in your state, talk to an attorney.

 Property tax liens almost always have priority over other liens, including mortgages.
 This means that if your home is sold through a tax sale, the sale wipes out any mortgages.
 (Learn more about lien priority.)

 Because a tax lien has priority over even a first mortgage lender, the lender will usually advance money to pay delinquent property taxes in order to prevent a tax sale.
 The lender will then demand reimbursement from you (the borrower).
 The terms of the mortgage contract usually require the borrower to stay current on the property taxes.
 If you don’t pay up, this constitutes a default under the terms of the mortgage and the lender can foreclose on the home in the same manner as if you had fallen behind in mortgage payments.

-If you are having trouble paying your taxes, there are a few strategies you can employ to reduce your tax bill or get extra time to pay.
+If your'e having trouble paying your property taxes, there are a few strategies you can employ to reduce your tax bill or get extra time to pay.
 To learn about them, see Options If You Can't Pay the Property Tax on Your Home.